 Paula Young-Libby is the CEO of MycoCann, Inc. an ag-tech startup with sights on revolutionizing how cannabis is grown.
 Join us here every week as Paula gives us an exclusive peek into the entrepreneurial experience.
+This week Paula shares insight on pitches.

 There is nothing so vital to the wellbeing of a startup than the pitch.
 It is the single most important skill that a CEO must have in order to raise the funds that will grow your pre-revenue baby into a market-dominating adult.
 The internet is awash with articles about the building blocks of a good pitch by much more famous and experienced people than I. Search those out, because this is not about how to construct your deck, but about the various skills you will need in order to pitch successfully.
 The following are all things I needed to learn in order to apply to the Canopy San Diego accelerator: